Grow Your Accounting Business Online With WordPress

 - and others

-In today’s globally competitive economy, the earlier you begin to publish great content on your site, the sooner you will begin to differentiate yourself from the competition.
+In today’s globally competitive economy, the sooner you begin to engage in the practice of content marketing, the faster you will begin to see results and differentiate yourself from your competitors.

-You want to provide great content with information and tips that will get your readers to share your content and come back for more.
-Content marketing is the most effective way to inform and educate your visitors and prospects about your business.
+You will want to provide great content with useful information and tips that will get your visitors to share your content and come back for more.
+Publishing content is the most effective way to educate site visitors and prospects about your business.

-For example, topics for an accounting or financial services business can include:
+For example, topics for an accounting or financial services business can cover:

 - Explanations of balance sheets